Wake Up Walmington: Plot

 It is now a few years into the war, and the platoon are having firing practice at a country house.
-However, they are rudely interrupted and told to "keep the noise down" by the arrogant butler.
+However, they are rudely interrupted and told to "keep the noise down" by the haughty butler.
 Back at the church hall, Mainwaring and Wilson discuss how complacency is setting in amongst the townsfolk, and how people are seeing them as "Geriatric Fusiliers".
 As they discuss it, they are interrupted by ARP Warden Hodges, who is in tears after Mr Bluett verbally attacked him for trying to do his job, and how people do not seem to be taking the war seriously.

 Remembering the national reaction after the platoon were recently mistaken for enemy agents during a training exercise, Mainwaring decides to get his men to masquerade as fifth columnists in "very sinister clothes" to scare the townsfolk and become appreciated again, and to prevent a repeat of last time he informs the Colonel at GHQ of the plan, called "Operation Wake-Up".
 Taking pity on him, Mainwaring invites Hodges to join them, which he gratefully accepts.

 The platoon (with the exception of Godfrey, who remains at the church hall to act as their contact man) meet up at their "secret base", although things get out of hand with disguises: Mainwaring wears an eyepatch over his glasses, Pike is dressed as an American gangster, Frazer is in his undertaker attire, and Jones is dressed as a nun.
 Mainwaring finds Jones' disguise unbearable and makes him wear his regular clothes instead.

 The platoon and Hodges begin roaming the countryside, acting menacingly.
 At first, their efforts to frighten the locals are unsuccessful.
 They first stop a man in a truck and ask him where the aerodrome is (with Jones attempting a foreign accent) but the annoyed man just drives off, splashing Mainwaring with mud.
 Next, the men pretend to interrogate Hodges and assault him.
 A big man arrives and recognises Jones as the local butcher, and Hodges, who had short-changed the man some time before, and punches the latter in the face out of vengeance.
 Lastly, the platoon come across a group of men and assume from their similar clothing that they are real fifth columnists.
 Mainwaring questions them, even getting his revolver out, but one of the men casually disarms him and they all begin arguing.

 However, the platoon finally manages to cause some concern with their talk of "blowing up an aerodrome", but the frightened locals send out for the Home Guard.
 With Mainwaring's platoon absent from their post, the neighbouring Eastgate platoon, led by Captain Square, are called out, using Jones' van (which is still at the church hall) as transport.
 Tracking the platoon down to the disused flour mill they are using as their base, Square and his men open fire, covering them in flour.

 The men realise that Square had fallen for their trick.
 Mainwaring calls him a fool, and the episode ends with the two of them exchanging insults.